vijeeshr/quickretro/docs/docs/getting-started.md

 # Getting Started Guide

-This guide gives a quick and easy to follow functional walkthrough of QuickRetro app.\
+This guide gives a quick and easy functional walkthrough of QuickRetro app.\
 To start, visit the site and type in a name to join as guest.
 There is no signup/login process.

 ::: info NOTE